ashkanase/dnssig-proxy/README.md

 Correct.
 This is not a replacement for DNSSEC.
 The purpose is to sign the "last mile".
 For unsigned zones, this is better than nothing.

-Q: So, no encryption?

-No. This is not a VPN.